 Why me?
 I’m well-versed in city finances, and I know how to hold public officials accountable.
 I spent 40 years as a reporter covering government finance at the state, county and city levels.
 I’ve pored over the city budget from cover to cover, pressing city budget officials to explain their financial policies.
 Now that I’ve retired, I’m in my fifth year on CLIC, the city’s capital budgeting advisory committee, and have gained a deeper knowledge of the city’s infrastructure needs.
 I spent 40 years as a reporter holding public officials accountable My reporting background grounded me in how to research, analyze and present my findings.
 I'll fight for the public interest on the Board in the same way.

 The job of Board member means acting as a guardian for property taxpayers, whether they're homeowners who pay directly or renters who pay indirectly through their rents.
 I believe that city property taxation needs to be guided by two realities: 1) Any property tax increase creates a hardship for low-income people and those who rely on a fixed income; 2) A 163-year-old city needs constant reinvestment in its infrastructure to remain a quality city, as well as investment in its human capital.
 Those are the parameters that will guide me as a board member.
-Each year, I will consider these factors before voting on a proposed levy: how many people will see their taxes go up or down and by how much; the economic health of the city and its residents; how much the School Board and the Hennepin County Board are asking for their shares of a resident’s tax bill; and what bond-rating agencies are saying about city finances.
+Each year, I will consider these factors before voting on a proposed levy: how many people will see their taxes go up or down and by how much; the purposes of the proposed increase; growth in the tax base; the economic health of the city and its residents; how much the School Board and the Hennepin County Board are asking for their shares of a resident’s tax bill; and what bond-rating agencies are saying about city finances.
 I'll also work as a Board member toward creating a fairer property tax system for owners of lower-value homes and renters.
 That means getting those issues on the city's legislative agenda.